Self-Organizing Behavior at W. Broadway and Grand

 This is interesting (and hard to believe no one honked!), and I’ve heard things like before — newspaper accounts of how people felt, in blackouts and such, the traffic actually worked better.
 Or of how traffic police do a better job than lights (though the classic problem with police is coordinating intersections).
 Of course, it’s hard to really gauge things like flow from one’s own car, although sensing cooperative behavior is certainly possible.
 Whether it would last over a week or a month, instead of in a temporary situation, is another question.
 Still, one also hears, in those same blackouts, about the number of traffic accidents, and how they must be attributable to the blackout.
 Though this doesn’t explain the accidents on those days when the lights are functioning; but again, real data, as far as I can tell, is thin on the ground here.

 This entry was posted on Thursday, March 5th, 2009 at 6:45 am and is filed under Congestion, Traffic Engineering.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.